WCW Thunder: 2000–2001

 WCW Thunder switched from Thursday evenings to Wednesday evenings on January 12, 2000.
-Since WWF SmackDown! debuted on UPN (a broadcast television network) on August 26, 1999 in the same timeslot as Thunder, WCW has been losing to the WWF in the ratings on Thursdays including on Mondays, as this was the time WCW's ratings began to steadily decline that would eventually lead to the company's demise.
+Since WWF SmackDown! debuted on UPN (a broadcast television network) on August 26, 1999 in the same time slot as Thunder, WCW had been losing to the WWF in the ratings on Thursdays.

 On October 9, 2000, WCW moved the Thunder tapings to Monday nights, the same night as Nitro.
 After the live Nitro broadcast ended, the Thunder taping would commence.
 This practice continued until March 19, 2001, when Thunder taped its last episode.
 Bryan Alvarez and R. D. Reynolds wrote in their book, The Death of WCW, the reasoning behind the tapings was attendance at Thunder events had dropped considerably over the previous twenty-one months.

-Towards the end of the show's run, WCW Thunder was the anchor of a TBS programming block known as "iWatch Wednesdays", which was tied to the website TBS Interactive.
+Towards the end of the show's run, WCW Thunder was the anchor of a TBS programming block known as iWatch Wednesdays (later renamed Enhanced TBS), which was tied to the website TBS Interactive.
 After installing a web browser plugin, users had access to forums, games and contests related to the TBS programs, including Thunder.

 Final broadcast

-In an attempt to save WCW, Bischoff attempted to purchase the company with Fusient Media Ventures.
-However, although Bischoff's offer had been accepted, recently appointed Turner Broadcasting executive Jamie Kellner announced shortly after his arrival that Thunder and all WCW programming was immediately canceled on TBS.
+In an attempt to save WCW, Bischoff attempted to purchase WCW with Fusient Media Ventures.
+However, although Bischoff's offer had been accepted, recently appointed Turner Broadcasting executive Jamie Kellner announced shortly after his arrival that Thunder and all WCW programming was immediately canceled on TBS and TNT.
 Bischoff's group then withdrew their offer, as it was contingent on keeping WCW programming on some outlet.
-WCW's trademarks and certain assets (such as its video library and the contracts of 24 wrestlers), though not the company itself (which still exists as a Time Warner-owned legal entity under the name Universal Wrestling Corporation), were bought by the WWF, its long-time competitor.
+WCW's trademarks and certain assets (such as its video library and the contracts of 24 wrestlers), though not WCW itself (which continued to exist as a Time Warner-owned subsidiary under the name Universal Wrestling Corporation), were bought by the WWF, its long-time competitor.

-Thunder was the antepenultimate WCW broadcast before the final episode of WCW WorldWide on March 31, 2001.
-WCW Thunder is the final wrestling broadcast to air on TBS until the debut of AEW Dynamite which premiered on January 5, 2022.
+Thunder was the third-from-last WCW broadcast before the final episode of WCW WorldWide on March 31, 2001.
+WCW Thunder was the final wrestling broadcast to air on TBS until AEW Dynamite moved to TBS on January 5, 2022.